andrewnguonly/Lumos/README.md

 - **Content Parser Config**: Lumos's default content parser will extract all text content between a page's `<body></body>` tag.
 To customize the content parser, add an entry to the configuration.

 ### Content Parser Config

+Each domain can have its own content parser.

+- **chunkSize**: Number of characters to chunk page content into for indexing into RAG vectorstore
+- **chunkOverlap**: Number of characters to overlap in chunks for indexing into RAG vectorstore
+- **selectors**: `document.querySelector()` queries to perform to retrieve page content
+- **selectorsAll**: `document.querySelectorAll()` queries to perform to retrieve page content

 See documentation for [`querySelector()`](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) and [`querySelectorAll()`](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll) to confirm all querying capabilities.